Home Articles FAQ Site Map

 There are other ways that a default judgment may become void.
 In California, this is described in CCP 473 (d).

 If you are recovering a judgment that you purchased outright or on a future-pay basis, when a debtor files a motion to vacate, the judgment might be lost.
-To defend the judgment, you might need to contact the Original Judgment Creditor to help you find the process server that served the judgment debtor.
+To defend the judgment, you might even need to contact the Original Judgment Creditor to help you find the process server that served the judgment debtor.

 Some Judgment Recovery specialists return judgments to the Original Judgment Creditor when a debtor files a motion to vacate the judgment.
 See our Vacating A Judgment article.